CS Student Ambassadors/Research Scholars (CS STARS)

 Learn More

-Illinois STARS will :
+Illinois CS STARS will :

 • Participate in research and develop an ongoing engagement with faculty and their research group

-• Participate in a one-credit course for STARS focused on research, leadership, and mentorship skills on Wednesdays at 5:00 p.m. during the fall and spring semesters.
+• Participate in a one-credit course for CS STARS focused on research, leadership, and mentorship skills on Wednesdays at 5:00 p.m. during the fall and spring semesters.

 Eligibility and Application Information